Trump dodges question on whether he has worked for Russia

 "I think it's the most insulting thing I've ever been asked," Trump said.
 "I think it's the most insulting article I've ever had written, and if you read the article you'll see that they found absolutely nothing."

-Trump never answered Pirro's question directly, but went on to say that no president has taken a harder stance against Russia than he has.
+Trump never answered Pirro directly, but went on to assert that no president has taken a harder stance against Russia than he has.

 "If you ask the folks in Russia, I've been tougher on Russia than anybody else, any other ... probably any other president, period, but certainly the last three or four presidents."